 - If your theme is specific to your site and you’re comfortable doing it, edit the theme’s code directly.

 - If you want to edit the code of a third-party theme, create a child theme.

 If you want to edit the code, you have a number of options available to you, from using the block editor, to the Customizer, right through to editing the files.
 We’ll look at them all in this post, but let’s start with the simplest option: installing a plugin.

-Do Actually You Need to Customize Your Theme?
+Do You Really Need to Customize Your Theme?